Mississippi Hiking, Nature April 18, 2022

 5. Alligator Slough Nature Trail (Eden)

-A literal version of "off the beaten path," this lightly trafficked trail is hidden in the small town of Eden.
-Sure to appeal to both boys and girls, the 0.7-mile loop trail features up close views of a cypress swamp along with an incredible mixture of wildflowers.
+A literal version of "off-the-beaten-path," this lightly-trafficked trail is hidden in the small town of Eden.
+Sure to appeal to both boys and girls, the 0.7-mile loop trail features up-close views of a cypress swamp along with an incredible mixture of wildflowers.

 6. Persimmon Hill Multi Purpose Trail (Oakland)

 Children’s imaginations are sure to run wild as they follow this path straight into the forest.
-Accessible year round, the loop trail is only 0.7 miles and is rated "good for all skill levels," so this one should be a breeze for you and your brood.
+Accessible year-round, the loop trail is only 0.7 miles and is rated "good for all skill levels," so this one should be a breeze for you and your brood.

 7. Beech Hollow Nature Trail (Pope)

 If you’re looking for another short forest hike, the Beech Hollow Nature Trail is for you.
-Just over ½-mile, the loop trail is feasible for all ages, making it the perfect choice for some quick outdoor fun.
+Just over 0.5-miles, the loop trail is feasible for all ages, making it the perfect choice for some quick outdoor fun.